melizalab/znote/README.md

 >> zedit <wavefile>
 ```

-zedit runs **znote~label~** to generate spectrograms and calculate
+zedit runs **znote_label** to generate spectrograms and calculate
 connected components.
 If the executable is not in your path, you may
-need to edit zedit~params~.m When the program first runs, it will
+need to edit zedit_params.m When the program first runs, it will
-calculate the spectrogram of &lt;wavefile&gt; and display it with a
+calculate the spectrogram of `<wavefile>` and display it with a
 single contour indicating where the threshold lies.

 The parameters of the spectrographic transform can be changed in the